kyma-project/examples/trace-demo/README.md

     kubectl label namespace $KYMA_NS istio-injection=enabled
     ```

 1. Export the Helm release name that you want to use.
 The release name must be unique for the chosen Namespace.
 Be aware that all resources in the cluster will be prefixed with that name.
-Replace the `{release-name}` placeholder in the following command and run it:
+Run the following command:
     ```bash
-    export HELM_RELEASE="{release-name}"
+    export HELM_OTEL_RELEASE="otel"
     ```

 1. Update your Helm installation with the required Helm repository: